 Note that if their 10-day default duration means that RSWs can't be centred on these events, then they typically are contiguous and encapsulate these events.
 This is most commonly the case with the southern-most and perihelion windows.

-Importantly, the SWT may decide to adjust the positions of these windows according to the science priorities assigned to each one.
+Importantly, the SWT may decide to adjust the positions and duration of these windows according to the science priorities assigned to each one.
 Therefore the dates below should be considered provisional where they are more than 6 months in the future.
 Those RSW start and end dates in blue have already been decided on.

 The dates of RSWs (often just indicative) or geometric events in Nominal Mission Phase are: